snaaleeye/eng114_ansible/readme.md

 4. `exit` second VM leads you back to controller VM

+5. Once you are able to ssh into different VMs from within controller Install ansible using these commdands

+`sudo apt-get install software-properties-common`

+`sudo apt-add-repository ppa:ansible/ansible`

+`sudo apt-get update -y`

-5. repeat step 4 with different ip for different VM.
+6. repeat step 4 and 5 with different ip for different VMs and also install ansible for all.

+7. Navigate to `/etc/ansible`

 In the hosts file in ansible we can create autoscaling groups

-6. Inside hosts file enter the below

 <img width="618" alt="Screenshot 2022-06-22 at 12 28 18" src="https://user-images.githubusercontent.com/105854053/175018547-c9901be1-f645-4356-93f1-7c6d66feef58.png">